 Low Mileage Is Not Always a Good Thing

 The common rule is that low mileage is a good sign.
 However, there are situations where an unusually low mileage should make you cautious.
-For example, if a three-year-old car only has 10,000 miles, it may indicate that the odometer is faulty – or worse, something is wrong with the car.
+For example, if a three-year-old mercedese car only has 10,000 miles, it may indicate that the odometer is faulty – or worse, something is wrong with the car.
+Becareful you may not be buying the best used mercedes.
 In addition, it can indicate that you need to check the parts of the car to see if there’s something preventing the owner from driving the car.

 Besides, some dealers or car owners intentionally clock their vehicles.
 A good way to know if you are about to be defrauded is to thoroughly check the car’s condition.
 A car displaying low mileage but has excessive wear is a good sign that something is wrong.